apocalyptech/minecraftxray/README.txt

 using, but there may be some circumstances where you want X-Ray to use a particular texture.

-X-Ray will look in three locations for the texture information to load, in this
+X-Ray will look in four locations for the texture information to load, in this
 order:

   1) Inside the following directory, as an override: